They aren't going to listen to you. It seems that most people involve themselves in politics for personal gain or to help their buddies get rich...

 He noted that about 40 per cent of the property will be protected by Bertrand Creek and will remain undeveloped.

-“It’s not going to be easy to get that money without raising taxes,” said Coun.
-Steve Ferguson, referring to the funding for the community center.
+“It’s not going to be easy to get that money without raising taxes,”

 “This is, in my opinion, what Aldergrove needs,” said Coun.
 Charlie Fox.